 - Debentures are repayable after a specific period of maturity or when the company goes for liquidation.

 - Convertible Debentures

 - Non-convertible Debentures

 - Bearer Debentures

 Key Differences Between Shares and Debentures

-- A trust deed is not executed in case of shares whereas trust deed is executed when the debentures are issued to the public.
+- A trust deed is not executed in the case of shares.
+In contrast, a trust deed is executed when the debentures are issued to the public.

 Video: Shares Vs Debentures

 - Both are Financial assets.